 The current Chairman stood down whilst the read out the below:

 a) CHAIRMAN – As there had been no applications received for Chairman, Mr. Lathey had been asked to be re-elected for another term of office.
 Cllr.
-Beerowditch proposed Cllr.
+Bowditch proposed Cllr.
 Lathey be re-elected as Chairman, Cllr.
-Wrighton seconded the proposal.
+Beer seconded the proposal.
 ALL AGREED.
 Cllr.
 Lathey will therefore duly sign the Declaration of Office notice.

 b) VICE CHAIRMAN – As no-one had come forward to be Vice Chairman for the following year, Cllr.
 Wrighton said she would be happy to stand for another year.
 Cllr.
 Bowditch proposed Mrs Wrighton be elected as Vice Chairman.
 Cllr.
 Trott seconded.
 Cllr.
 Wrighton duly signed the Declaration of Office notice.

 c) Councillors in other roles agreed to carry these on for another year (Ancient Monuments Officer – Cllr.
 Lathey, Trees & Footpaths Officer &Woodland Trust Play Area Rep – Cllr.
-Bowdtich).
-Don McAllister was happy to carry on with his role as Cherry Tree Play Area Supervisor although not present.
+Bowditch).
+Don McAllister was happy to carry on with his role as Cherry Tree Play Area Supervisor.